reypryma/teslajson/README.md

 This would not be possible without his work.

 ## Disclaimer
 This software is provided as-is.
-This software is not supported by or endorsed by Tesla Motors.
-Tesla Motors does not publicly support the underlying JSON API, so this software may stop working at any time.
+This software is not supported by or endorsed by Tesla.
+It was developed via reverse-engineering of an unpublished JSON API.
+Tesla does not publicly support the underlying JSON API, so this software may stop working at any time.
 The author makes no guarantee to release an updated version to fix any incompatibilities.